herotc/hero-rotation/README.md

 - Paladin Retribution
 - Rogue Outlaw
 - Rogue Subtlety
+- Shaman Enhancement (Beta)

-Rogue Assassination is coming very soon along with Enhancement Shaman.
+Rogue Assassination is coming very soon.

 More features including a GUI are coming when more rotations will be done.
 Currently every rotation settings are in the Settings.lua file.